grosser/kennel/template/Readme.md

  - copy any `API Key` and add it to `.env` as `DATADOG_API_KEY`
  - find or create (check last page) your personal "Application Key" and add it to `.env` as `DATADOG_APP_KEY=`
  - change the `DATADOG_SUBDOMAIN=app` in `.env` to your companies subdomain if you have one
+ - verify it works by running `rake plan`, it might show some diff, but should not crash

 ### Adding a team